Raising Your FICO Score for Home Buying

 The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts with your finances.
-Putting back your money for a down payment is great, but if you don't have an acceptable credit score to reinforce it, you could end up renting longer than you expected in Prairieville, Louisiana until your FICO score is acceptable.
+In reality, the home buying process begins and ends with your finances.
+Saving your money for a down payment is a good idea, but if you don't have a strong credit score to back it up, you could end up renting longer than you expected in Prairieville until you improve your score.

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?